5A Bracketology

 Before we begin, a few things to note when reading the info below:

-– when it comes to non-region wins and tiebreakers, the most important thing to remember is – the quality of non-region wins means more than the quantity of non-region wins.
+– When it comes to non-region wins and tiebreakers, the most important thing to remember is – the quality of non-region wins means more than the quantity of non-region wins.
 For instance, Team A with a 1-2 non-region record can be ahead of Team B with a 3-0 non-region record if the one team that Team A beat has more wins than the 3 teams combined that Team B defeated.

 – It’s also important to note that a team can’t lose a tiebreaker, only win it.
 For instance, if three teams beat each other within the season to cause a 3-way tie, and it goes to non-region wins or some other tiebreaker where one team is clearly out of the running to win it, then that doesn’t mean they are out of the running if there are more playoff spots to get.
 Teams with bad records are rewarded for their region wins just like teams with good records are punished for their region losses.

 – The numbers next to a team on the bracket represent their region and seed.
 So if a team has “3-2” next to their name, it’s not a record, it means they are the second seed out of region 3.
+Current region records are listed on the breakdown of each region.

 – Just because a team isn’t listed, doesn’t necessarily mean they are mathematically eliminated.
-They very well may be officially eliminated or our projections just don’t show them as having a high probability of making the playoffs.
+They may be officially eliminated or our projections just don’t show them as having a high probability of making the playoffs.

 – And most importantly, all of this is unofficial.
 The AHSAA determines the bracket and various factors may change our projections when the official bracket is released.
 This is simply a tool to help show what could be possible.